FallDownTheSystem/blog/src/pages/Examples.md

 ### Wide

 Sometimes we want to break out of the narrow content area.
 For this we have the class `wide`.
-Now if you have content that needs to go beyond the regular width, you'll see this:
+Now, if you have content that needs to go beyond the regular width, you'll see this:

 <div class="wide aside">
-This is a div with the class 'wide' and 'aside', but the content wants to be much wider then the regular width of the content area.
+This is a div with the class 'wide' and 'aside', but the content wants to be much wider than the regular width of the content area.
 But it does have a cap, so eventually the content will wrap.
 </div>

 ### Two columns